-AP Source: Rutgers, former coach Schiano agree to reunion

-Greg Schiano and Rutgers have agreed to a deal that will bring the former Scarlet Knights coach back to lead the program, a person familiar with the negotiations told The Associated Press.

-The person spoke on condition of anonymity early Sunday morning because contract details were still being finalized.
-Yahoo!
-Sports first reported Schiano and Rutgers had agreed in principle to a deal.
+Rutgers hires Schiano to rebuild Scarlet Knights – again

+“It wouldn’t be appropriate to prejudge any action that the Board of Governors may take, but I believe today that Rutgers Football is on the path to greatness,” Hobbs said.

-The move comes a week after both sides walked away from negotiations and declared the possibility of a reunion dead.
-Rutgers had offered Schiano an eight-year contract worth $32 million, but the two sides could not agree on other financial commitments by the school toward improved facilities and infrastructure.
+Rutgers had offered Schiano an eight-year contract worth $32 million, but the two sides could not agree on other financial commitments by the school toward improved facilities and infrastructure and both indicated they were ready to move on.

 After that news broke last Sunday, Rutgers officials faced a wave of criticism from boosters, fans and former players.
 Schiano was coach at Rutgers from 2001-11.
-The Scarlet Knights went to a bowl game in six of Schiano’s final seven seasons.
+The Scarlet Knights went to a bowl game in six of his final seven seasons.

 Rutgers finished off a 2-10 season, 0-9 in the Big Ten, on Saturday with a loss at Penn State.
 Nunzio Campanile has been the interim head coach since the firing of Chris Ash five games into his fourth season.
 Ash went 8-32 in three-plus seasons, including 3-26 in the Big Ten.